ketandabhi17/Tasks/README.md

 11.Pass array into the function and update the values into the function and after that print an array.
 Check whether it Prints original array or an updated array

-Tasks
+09-09-2021
+Apply practicals on static function and variables https://gitexercises.fracz.com/ visit this site and do exercises accordingly

+13-09-2021
+https://gitexercises.fracz.com/ visit this site and do exercises accordingly Tasks